StorageOS Best Practices

 StorageOS uses the

-cluster metadata and manage distributed configuration state.
-An embedded etcd
+metadata and manage distributed configuration state.
+For production environments

-environments and testing of production workloads, we recommend deploying an
+and testing of production workloads, we recommend deploying an external etcd

-external etcd cluster.
-For more details about, and an example of, how to run
+cluster.
+For more details about, and an example of, how to run etcd, see the

 It is highly recommended to use external etcd for cloud environments and place the etcd cluster on stable nodes.
 Placing the etcd on nodes that are recycled often might affect the normal operations of StorageOS.